Lisa Aziz: Career

 In 1988, Aziz joined TV-am as a reporter before presenting news bulletins for the station the following year.
-She was one of the first half-Asian presenters to be seen on mainstream television, and the first Muslim news presenter.
+She was one of the first British Asian presenters to be seen on mainstream television, and the first Muslim news presenter.
 She joined Sky News in 1992, but continued to present bulletins for TV-am, and later went on to become one of the main news presenters at Sky News.
 In 2004, she won the EMMA Best Television News Journalist Award.
-She returned to the West Country in 2005, and has since been one of the main presenters of the ITV West main news programme The West Tonight.
+She returned to the west country in 2005 to become one of the main presenters of the ITV West main news programme The West Tonight.
 From 16 February 2009, she became co-presenter of the pan-regional news programme The West Country Tonight, which replaced The West Tonight (ITV West) and Westcountry Live (ITV Westcountry) alongside Steve Scott.

 In 1992 she was a contestant on Cluedo, teaming up with The Bill actor Kevin Lloyd, conceding to the winning team of Jenny Powell and Nigel Dempster.

 In June 2009, Aziz was reported to have gone on leave from ITV West Country after suffering tendinitis.

 In mid June 2009, Aziz disappeared from her presenting role, and was replaced by two younger female presenters, Ellie Barker (ITV West) and Claire Manning (ITV Westcountry).

-Private Eye reported on 7 July. that Aziz, who by then had not been seen hosting nightly news programme The West Country Tonight for the past month, had been suspended for irregularities with her expenses, one of the irregular items apparently being a £5.75 bill for dry cleaning a child's top.
+Private Eye reported on 7 July that Aziz, who by then had not been seen hosting nightly news programme The West Country Tonight for the past month, had been suspended for irregularities with her expenses, one of the irregular items apparently being a £5.75 bill for dry cleaning a child's top.
 According to the Daily Mirror the claims amounted to £200.
 It was later reported that she had initiated legal proceedings against her employers in response to the allegations, and had lodged complaints about four people at ITV West.

 Aziz also said that she had not been suspended, but had been signed off work for three months due to stress caused by the expenses allegations.
 She also received treatment at the Priory Clinic for work-related stress and depression.

-On Wednesday 24 February 2010, The Bristol Evening Post reported that Lisa Aziz had officially left ITV West and had dropped all allegations against the broadcaster.
+On Wednesday 24 February 2010, The Bristol Evening Post reported that Aziz had officially left ITV West, which had dropped all allegations against the broadcaster.

 She now lives in south London and works for Global Radio where she has previously read the morning news on LBC.
-She currently presents the breakfast programme on rolling news station LBC News.
+She presented the breakfast programme on rolling news station LBC News until 4 April 2025.